somsubhra88/Obsidian-Vault/Office/Coupon Platform.md

 ## Solution Proposals
-First we will talk about the overview of the solution and then the background and maths behind the solution -
+First, we will talk about the overview of the solution and then the background and maths behind the solution -

 ### Overview
-- At time $t$ a user arrives on our website
+- At time $t$ a user arrives on our website with some characteristics($u_t$)
+- One or several items could be recommended to the user